imevul/SynastriaCoreLib/SynastriaAPI.md

 ### ItemAttuneOverwrite
 Contains key/val pairs for stats gained for attunable weapons.
 Not always populated, and is probably not intended for use.

+### ItemAttuneAffix
+Contains all affixes, and a table with the stats they would grant

 ## Functions
 ### CanAttuneItemHelper(itemId) -> int